404/403 Service Worker Installation Error

 DOMException: Failed to register a Service Worker for scope (https://www) with the script (https://xxxxxxxx).
 The path of the provided scope ('xxx') is not under the max scope allowed ('xxxxxxx').
 Adjust the scope, move the Service Worker script, or use the Service-Worker-Allowed HTTP header to allow the scope.

-Solution: Move the service worker file to the root directory and update the service worker path at Site Settings > Advanced Settings > Service Worker Settings
+Solution: Move the service worker file to the root directory and update the service worker path through this guide.

-Set the value of the HTTP header Service-Worker-Allowed to ‘/’ for requests to the Service Worker file
+After you have done that, set the value of the HTTP header Service-Worker-Allowed to ‘/’ for requests to the Service Worker file.